 To make matters worse, the X-ray machines at the airport stopped working.
-Egyptians are not known either for their patience or for their ability to queue up in an orderly fashion, and pretty soon it looked like people were going to storm the gates.
+Egyptians are not known either for their patience or for their ability to queue up in an orderly fashion (I know that doesn’t sound nice coming from an expat, but just ask an Egyptian), and pretty soon it looked like people were going to storm the gates.
 With the heightened terrorism alert, this could have led to some unfortunate situations.
-Luckily the conveyor belts suddenly lurched back into service and Andreas and I managed to squeeze through the metal detector without being crushed in the process.
+Luckily the conveyor belts suddenly lurched back into operation and Andreas and I managed to squeeze through the metal detector without being crushed in the process.
 More drama ensued at the ticket counter, where passengers who’d been delayed at the entrance were jumping the line and shouting to be served before they missed their planes.

-We finally got to our gate, where we met up with our friends Jeff and Joy, who also work at AIS West.
+We finally got to our gate, where we met up with our friends Jeff and Joy, also from AIS West.

 El Gouna (which means “the lagoon” in Arabic) is a upscale tourist resort.
 Everything is shiny and new and designed for visitors.
 Manmade canals winding throughout the development ensure that everyone is close to the water.

 Luxury yachts line the harbor.